RevanMacQueen/LearningFromHumans/README.md

 ## Installation

 ### Linux/MacOS
 This requires [Python 3](https://www.python.org/downloads/) to run.
+We recommend using python 3.8.

 We suggest you create a [Virtual Environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to run this repo.